Dan Clark's New Flagship Headphone Will "Expand" Your Soundstage

 Dan Clark is known for planar magnetic headphones, but they do have an electrostatic headphone called the VOCE, which I reviewed a while back.
 I actually think the sound of the Expanse most closely resembles the VOCE than other Dan Clark planars.
 The Expanse is a very detailed headphone, and there's a crispness and snappiness to the sound that I equate with e-stats.

 The soundstage on the Expanse makes you understand the name; it's quite expansive.
-The top end has some sparkle, but there's also a richness to the treble.
-I don't mean syrupy, though.
-It's more like substance and depth.
-The midrange is clear, and the low end is punchy.
+The high end has a fair amount of presence and sparkle, but I don’t find it fatiguing.
+I want to describe the treble as rich, but it’s not syrupy.
+It's more like substantive.
+Mids are clear, and the low end is punchy.
 The bass does its job to define tracks and add some dimension, but it's not the star of the show.
 If you like big bass, this is not your headphone.

 I actually think the sound of the Expanse more closely resembles the VOCE electrostatic headphone than Dan Clark planars.
 The Expanse is a very detailed headphone, and there's a crispness and snappiness to the sound that I equate with electrostatics.